Skip to content

 Query helper

-A query helper is a small standalone script that connects to a real device, reads it once, and dumps every value to the terminal.
-It’s the single most useful tool when bringing up a new device library — you can check a physical controller without any application around it.
+A query helper is a small standalone script.
+It connects to a real device, reads it once, and prints every value to the terminal.
+It is the single most useful tool when bringing up a new device library: you can check a physical controller without any application around it.

 You don’t have to hand-roll the plumbing.
-The library ships the building blocks in modbus_connection.cli_helper, so a query script imports the pieces it needs instead of re-implementing argument parsing, connection setup, read counting and value printing every time:
+The library ships the building blocks in modbus_connection.cli_helper.
+A query script imports the pieces it needs instead of re-implementing argument parsing, connection setup, read counting and value printing every time:

 Building block What it does